pongasoft/emscripten-glfw/docs/Usage.md

 ## Keyboard support

-This implementation supports the keyboard and uses the same mapping defined in emscripten for scancodes.
+This implementation supports the keyboard and uses the same mapping defined in Emscripten for scancodes.
 You can check [KeyboardMapping.h](../src/cpp/emscripten/glfw3/KeyboardMapping.h) for the full mapping.
 This implementation uses `KeyboardEvent.key` to compute an accurate codepoint (provided to the `GLFWcharfun` callback) and not the deprecated  `KeyboardEvent.charcode` like other implementations.